 Mortgage-backed securities in which the Fund may invest include those issued or guaranteed by federal agencies and/or U.S. government sponsored instrumentalities, such as the Government National Mortgage Administration ("Ginnie Mae"), the Federal Housing Administration ("FHA"), the Federal National Mortgage Association ("Fannie Mae") and the Federal Home Loan Mortgage Corporation ("Freddie Mac").
-The Fund may also invest in commercial mortgage-backed securities ("CMBS") and collateralized mortgage-backed securities ("CMOS") issued or guaranteed by private entities.
+The Fund may also invest in commercial mortgage-backed securities ("CMBS") and collateralized mortgage-backed securities ("CMOs") issued or guaranteed by private entities.

 The Fund's investments will generally be U.S. dollar denominated.
 While the Fund may invest in securities of any maturity, the Fund will maintain an average portfolio duration under normal market conditions of less than one year.
 Duration is a measure of the underlying portfolio's price sensitivity to changes in prevailing interest rates.
 The longer a security's duration, the more sensitive its price will be to changes in interest rates.
+For example, the price of a security with a one-year duration would be expected to decrease by approximately 1% in response to a 1% increase in interest rates.
 Calculations of duration may be based on estimates and may not reliably predict a security's sensitivity to changes in interest rates.

 In pursuing the Fund's investment objectives, the Advisor uses a blend of top-down analysis, which includes macro analysis, analysis of valuation metrics across credit sectors, and sector monitoring, and bottom-up analysis, which involves individual issuer and management analysis and security/transaction evaluation that seeks to identify debt securities that it believes can provide highly competitive rate yields and total return over the long term with relatively mitigated credit risk.

 As part of its overall investment process, the Fund's investments are subject to the Advisor's environmental, social and governance ("ESG") screening process, as described below.
-The Advisor analyzes each issuer's ESG risk profile using fundamental, bottom-up research as well as independent third-party data and scores to assess whether an issuer should be considered for investment.
-The Advisor's ESG screening process requires that all below investment grade debt (i.e., "junk bonds") issuers be assigned a score rating using the Advisor's proprietary scoring methodology (an "ESG Score"), which is used as part of the Advisor's overall assessment of whether such an issuer should be considered for investment.
+Generally, before the Fund invests in a corporate debt security, the Advisor analyzes the issuer's ESG risk profile using fundamental, bottom-up research as well as independent third-party data to assess whether an issuer should be considered for investment.
+The Advisor's ESG screening process requires that all below investment grade corporate debt (i.e., "junk bonds") issuers be assigned a score rating using the Advisor's proprietary scoring methodology (an "ESG Score"), which is used as part of the Advisor's overall assessment of whether such an issuer should be considered for investment.
+The Advisor may also assign an ESG Score to investment grade issuers, although generally they are not assigned an ESG Score by the Advisor.
 The Advisor's ESG screening process is designed to largely exclude issuers that it believes are inconsistent with the goals and objectives expressed in the UN Global Compact's Principles and Sustainable Development Goals, which may change over time.
 In addition, the Advisor's ESG screening process seeks to exclude debt obligations of issuers that, together with any affiliates, are involved in and derive significant revenue (i.e., more than 50% of their revenue) from certain industries or product lines, including: